Sociology 192 / Anthropology 192

 Course Description for SOC-192-1 and AN-192-1

-Students will register SOC/ANTH192 during the semester that they will complete the 26 hours required, normally during their senior year.
+Students will register for SOC/AN 192 during the semester in which they will complete the required 26 hours, normally during their senior year.
 Accruing hours for this requirement may begin as soon as students have declared as Sociology or Anthropology majors.

 1. What is the primary content or argument of the lecture, film, performance, exhibit, or panel you attended?

-For more information contact Dr. Alexandre at 805-565-6788 or e-mail her.
+For more information contact Dr. Sarah Jirek at 805-565-6278 or e-mail her: firstname.lastname@example.org

 Dr. Sarah Jirek has an office in Deane Hall, room 209.